kamperh/linearvc/readme.md

 ## Overview

-Voice conversion is performed using just nearest neigbours.
+Voice conversion is performed using just linear regression.
 The work is described in:

 - H. Kamper, B. van Niekerk, J. Zaïdi, and M-A. Carbonneau, "LinearVC: Linear transformations of self-supervised features through the lens of voice conversion," in *Interspeech*, 2025.